Fond-du-Lac Airport: Airlines and destinations

+Passenger

 Accidents

-The West Wind Aviation Flight 280, an ATR-42 aircraft crashed with 22 passengers and three crew members on board at Fond-du-Lac, approximately 1 km from the airport, immediately after taking off from the airport, on December 13, 2017.
+West Wind Aviation Flight 282, an ATR 42 aircraft crashed with 22 passengers and three crew members on board at Fond du Lac Denesuline First Nation, approximately 1 km from the airport, immediately after taking off from the airport, on December 13, 2017.
 The aircraft was destroyed but everyone on board initially survived, although some had serious injuries.
 One passenger, Arsen Fern Jr., died of his injuries two weeks after the accident.